tecture-io/component-library/README.md

 Or you could create a pull request with the new component definition to this repository and we will review and merge it.

-Also, if you find any of the component definitions are incorrect or outdated, please report it through discord channel or create a pull request with the updated definition.
+Also, if you find any of the component definitions are incorrect or outdated, please report it through [discord channel](https://discord.gg/3CuH5jKU) or create a pull request with the updated definition.

+~ Thank you